Last Updated on March 21, 2021 by Shaun Snapp

 Graphic from Sebastian Schuchmann.

-The third AI bubble (the one we are in presently) is driven not by generalized intelligence or expert systems, but by neural networks/deep learning.
+The third AI bubble (the one we are present in) is driven not by generalized intelligence or expert systems but by neural networks/deep learning.

 What is an Expert System?